 Gerber Medicare Supplement Plan G

-Medigap Plan G has become an incredible alternative to the more famous Medicare Supplement Plan F.
+Plan G has become an incredible alternative to the more famous Plan F.

 Gerber Life Medicare Plan G offers the second most coverage between all supplemental plans.
-This plan covers everything that Medicare Supplement Plan F covers except for the Part B deductible.
+This plan covers everything that Plan F covers except for the Part B deductible.

 While out of pocket expenses can seem like a reason to run, the amount of money you can save in premiums is typically more than the Part B deductible.